 - People who start using the Blaze after using free-weights and/or stacked cable machines find that the resistance from the Power Bars isn’t quite the same (either doesn’t feel the same and/or doesn’t feel as heavy).
 This isn’t an issue if you plan to use the Blaze exclusively for all your workouts).

-- While the Blaze does fold up to nearly half its length, neither height nor width are adjustable, meaning you’ll need to dedicate a large corner of a room to use it.
+- While the Blaze does fold up to nearly half its length, neither height nor width is adjustable, meaning you’ll need to dedicate a large corner of a room to use it.

 - If you’re above-average height (5’10), the lat pulldown and leg station exercises (extension and squat) may limit your range of motion.

-- Range of motion isn’t quite as refined as the new Revolution, but still offers a better than average home workout with tons of resistance.
+- A range of motion isn’t quite as refined as the new Revolution but still offers a better than average home workout with tons of resistance.